tommanni/lab-instrument-registry/docs/deployment-containers.md

 ### Rootless Podman Setup

-**Important**: This system uses **rootless podman** running under a specific user account (not root).
+**Important**: This system uses **rootless podman** running under a dedicated service account (not root).
 This is a secure and valid production setup.

 **Current setup**:
-- Containers run under user account with podman access
+- Containers run under the `metlabs` user account (dedicated service account)
-- Volumes stored in `/opt/tuni/containers/<username>/storage/volumes/`
+- Volumes stored in `/opt/tuni/containers/metlabs/storage/volumes/`
-- Only users with podman access can manage containers
+- The `metlabs` user was created specifically for running these containers

+**Why a dedicated user?**
+- Using a dedicated service account (`metlabs`) ensures the system continues working regardless of individual user account changes
+- More secure and follows IT department recommendations

 **For future developers**:
-- Contact IT to request podman access for your account
-- IT configured podman access during initial setup and can grant it to new team members
+- Use `sudo su - metlabs` to switch to the service account
-- Once you have access, you can manage containers with `podman` and `podman-compose` commands (no `sudo` needed)
+- Manage containers with `podman` and `podman-compose` commands
+- The service account has lingering enabled, so containers auto-start on server reboot

 **Why rootless?**
 - More secure (containers don't run as root)